-- 20 Although the deep convection scheme has not changed in the evolution of CESM experiments shown in this paper, it is still important to assess the differences in the simulation of intra-annual seasonal tropical variability in the simulations with the new cloud and turbulence physics.
-In addition, several studies have found that changing the shallow convection scheme can greatly improve the simulation of the Madden Julian Oscillation (MJO,Zhang and Song (2009); Cai et al. (2013)).
-Figure 14 shows the composite of the 20-100 day bandpass-filtered, daily anomalies of outgoing long wave radiation (OLR) and wind vectors - at 850hPa associated with the MJO for ERA, CESM-CAM5.3, and CESM-CAM5.5.
-The time periods displayed for the model simulations are the same as shown for the results on climatology in section 4.1.
+Although the deep convection scheme has not changed in the evolution of CESM experiments shown in this paper, it is still important to assess the differences in the simulation of intra-annual seasonal tropical variability in the simulations with the new cloud and turbulence physics.
+In addition, several studies have found that changing the shallow convection scheme can greatly improve the simulation of the MJO (Zhang and Song, 2009; Cai et al., 2013).
+Figure 14 shows the composite of the 20- to 100-day bandpass-filtered daily anomalies of outgoing longwave radiation (OLR) and wind vectors at 850 hPa associated with the MJO for ERA, CESM-CAM5.3, and CESM-CAM5.5.
+The time periods displayed for the model simulations are the same as those shown for the results on climatology in Sect.
+4.1.

 The ERA analysis clearly shows eastward propagation of the OLR anomalies, associated with the MJO.
 CESM-CAM5.3 shows very little variability, characteristic of a model that struggles to simulate the MJO.
-While there is a slight improvement in the strength of the anomalies and signal of the propagation in the CESM-CAM5.5 simulation, it is still much weaker than

-30 in observations.
-These results are similar to those found in atmosphere only simulations (not shown).
+While there is a slight improvement in the strength of the anomalies and signal of the propagation in the CESM-CAM5.5 simulation, it is still much weaker than in observations.
+These results are similar to those found in atmosphere-only simulations (not shown).
 While there are modest improvements in the simulation of the MJO with the addition of CLUBB, further improvements of the MJO may be achieved by allowing the CLUBB parameterization to also simulate the deep convective regime, such as the encouraging results presented in Thayer-Calder et al. (2015), or by modifications to the existing deep convection scheme in CAM5.5.